 As factories and other businesses automate, the skills workers need to stay relevant are becoming elusive.

-There may be no greater truism than saying the economy is changing, and that tomorrow’s work will be very different than the work people do today.
-As technology spreads and more industries automate, this “news” pops up even more frequently than ever.
-Nonetheless, in between these redundant accounts a truly new change has arisen–one that creates tremendous opportunity with one hand, and keeps the labor force from taking advantage of it with the other.
+There may be no greater truism than saying the economy is changing, and that tomorrow’s work opportunities will be very different than what people do today.
+Yet a truly new change has arisen — one that creates tremendous opportunity with one hand, and keeps the labor force from taking advantage of it with the other.
 And if the dark clouds threatening recession these days turn into a full-blown storm, the trouble-making side of this equation will only get worse.

 In the view of McKinsey, the global consulting firm, the upcoming shift of workers to new occupations “could be on a scale not seen since the transition of the labor force out of agriculture in the early 1900s.”

 This dynamic has put American workers in a quandary.
-While work opportunities remain alive in many pockets of the economy, work opportunities do remain alive (and the glowing jobs report released in early March shows that a burst of new jobs can still occur from time to time).
-But a range of solid opportunities geared to the future is not widely accessible.
+While work opportunities remain alive in many pockets of the economy, a range of solid opportunities geared to the future still aren’t widely accessible.
 In fact, our research suggests that those best able to adapt and thrive in the years ahead will be people who possess an entrepreneurial turn of mind, and the discipline to think like master craftsmen.
 Unfortunately, the American system of advancement has never been designed to prepare people for these requirements.